Iphykay/ImageStitiching/README.md

 # ImageStitiching
 Image stitching using bundle adjustment.

-The ransac, homography bundle adjustment was done from scratch.
+The ransac, homography and bundle adjustment was done from scratch.
 I wanted to understand the process.

-To be completed soon.
+Result: